 A SWOT (strengths, weaknesses, opportunities and threats) analysis was carried out for these designs.

-Cable and project design reviews were held in April-May 2024.
+Cable and system design reviews were held in April-May 2024.
 These meetings were attended by key personnel from MBARI and external experts to determine whether and how to proceed with the proposed concept design.

 Components already at MBARI (e.g. housings) were identified.
 An in-person meeting with Sintela, the supplier of the interrogator, took place at their premises in Bristol (UK) on the 15th March 2024.